cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/ideal-mirrors.md

 topics:
   - "Optics terminology: magnification, radius of curvature, focal length, etc."
   - Ideal mirrors
+objectives:
+  - Describing the properties of an ideal mirror
+  - Calculate the properties of images formed by an ideal mirror
 ---

-## 🎯 Objectives

-* Describing the properties of an ideal mirror
-* Calculate the properties of images formed by an ideal mirror

 ## 📋 Sequence